-The waterfalls within the Havasupai Indian Reservation in Arizona come straight from a dream.
-The turquoise waters surrounded by towering canyons are worth the effort to get there.
+The waterfalls within the Havasupai Indian Reservation in Arizona seem straight from a dream.
+The turquoise waters surrounded by towering canyons look photoshopped but are vivid and beautiful in person and worth the effort to get there.

-Havasupai means people of the blue-green waters,, and the Havasupai Tribe manages the land and there are multiple checkpoints once you arrive at Supai Village.
-Many think it’s part of the Grand Canyon, but it’s actually a side canyon called Havasu Canyon and is outside of the National Park.
+Havasupai means people of the blue-green waters, and the Havasupai Tribe manages the land with multiple checkpoints once you arrive at Supai Village.
+Many think it’s part of the Grand Canyon, but it’s a side canyon called Havasu Canyon outside Grand Canyon National Park.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.